thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Tuesday, 16 August 2022
+### Daily Rundown on Wednesday, 17 August 2022

-- The average temperature today is 18.4˚C;
+- The average temperature today is 18.73˚C;
-- With highs of 19.05˚C and lows of 15.26˚C.
+- With highs of 20.04˚C and lows of 14.98˚C.
 - You can expect light rain for the day.

 <!-- weather_marker ends -->